Feedback-assisted quantum search by continuous-time quantum walks: Abstract

 \section{Abstract}

 We address the quantum search of a target node on a cycle graph by means of a quantum walk assisted by continuous measurement and feedback.
-Unlike previous spatial search approaches, where the oracle is described as a projector on the target state, we instead consider a dynamical oracle implemented through a feedback Hamiltonian.
-In particular, our protocol is able to drive the walker to a desired target node.
+Unlike previous spatial search approaches, where the oracle is described as a projector on the target state, we consider a dynamical oracle implemented through a feedback Hamiltonian.
 The idea is based on continuously monitoring the position of the quantum walker on the graph and then to apply a unitary feedback operation based on the information obtained from measurement.
 The feedback changes the couplings between the nodes and it is optimized at each time via a numerical procedure.
 We numerically simulate the stochastic trajectories describing the evolution for graphs of dimensions up to $N=15$, and quantify the performance of the protocol via the average fidelity between the state of the walker and the target node.
-We discuss different constraints on the control strategy, in particular on the possible values that the feedback couplings can take.
-We find that for unbounded controls, the protocol is able to quickly localize the walker on the target node.
-We then discuss how the performance is lowered by posing an upper bound on the control couplings, but still allowing to stabilize the walker in the desired node.
-Finally, we show how a {\em digital feedback} protocol, where the couplings can take values only from a discrete set, seems in general as efficient as the continuous bounded one.
+We discuss different constraints on the control strategy.
+For unbounded controls the protocol is able to quickly localize the walker on the target node.
+We then discuss how the performance is lowered by posing an upper bound on the control couplings.
+Finally, we show how a digital feedback protocol seems in general as efficient as the continuous bounded one.